Skip to Content

 Materials

 4 1/4 Skeins of Red Heart Unforgettable Echo yarn.
 Each triangle uses 540 yards with an additional 100 yards to join.
 Total yarn needed 1,180 yards.
-You can get that here if you are not able to purchase it locally.
+You can get that on Amazon here if you are not able to purchase it locally.

 Size I 5.25 mm Crochet Hook